Daily Jobs › Project Management

 1️⃣ Introduction

-• Purpose: Begin with a brief statement outlining the purpose of the report.
+• Purpose: Begin with a brief statement of work outlining the purpose of the report.
 Explain what the report will cover and why it’s being written.

 • Project overview: Provide a short summary of the project or task, including key objectives and scope.